smilz0/Left4Bots/README.md

 ### Addon commands
-The list of L4B2 commands can be found [HERE](https://github.com/smilz0/Left4Bots/blob/main/COMMANDS.md).
+The list of L4B2 commands can be found [HERE](https://github.com/smilz0/Left4Bots/blob/main/COMMANDS.md) and can be seen [HERE](https://www.youtube.com/playlist?list=PLFEEMMIutAbsDQHsp6sMLiAo2l5682lqi).

 ### Want to customize the addon even further